Haivision/srt/docs/API.md

 - **[SET]** - Set up the packet filter.
 The string must match appropriate syntax for packet filter setup.

+As the configuration is one for both parties, it is required that one party define full configuration and the other just define the same packet filter type (for example, one sets `fec,cols:10,rows:-5,layout:staircase` and the other just `fec`), or both parties set the same value to this option.
+Configurations on both parties will be tried to make into one, but if options specified here collide, the connection will be rejected.

 For details, see [Packet Filtering & FEC](packet-filtering-and-fec.md).

 ---